KLRussell/Python-Update_SQL_TBL/README.txt

 HOW IT WORKS:
 	- Format excel spreadsheet into the following format:
-		* Filename should start with either 'Insert_' or 'Update_'
+		* Filename can be whatever

+		* Cell A1 must have [schema].[table name]

-		* Tab must be named as [schema].[table name]
-(File can have multiple tabs)
+		* Tab must be named as Update_* or Insert_* (File can have multiple tabs)

-		* First row must have one primary key and the column names of what you plan to update
+		* Second row must have column names from SQL table.
+Primary Key must be included if your updating

-		* Remaining cells below the column names is either the id of the primary key or new data that replaces the old data in SQL
+		* Remaining cells below the column names is either the id of the primary key or new data that replaces the old data/inserts data in SQL

 	- Place excel spreadsheet into '02_Process'